camfruss/breadrx/README.md

 above instructions was used to remove comments that made no mention of proofing.
 For images contained in a gallery, only the first image was ingested into the dataset for simplicity's sake.
 All non-crumb pictures were removed manually using [Narrative Select](https://narrative.so/select).
-Of the 12,558 posts that mentioned proofing, 10,027 contained a non-deleted image, and XXXX contained a usable crumb image.
+Of the 12,558 posts that mentioned proofing, 10,027 contained a non-deleted image, and 3,802 contained a usable crumb image.

 There are torrents available with more up-to-date posts, so more images could be collected in the future, but pursing alternative sources would likely yield better results.